cloudamqp/amqp-client.cr/README.md

     # When the Channel is in confirm mode a block can be given to the basic_publish
     # method and it will be executed when the message is confirmed by the server
     ch.confirm_select
-    ch.basic_publish("msg", "amq.topic", "my.topic") do
+    ch.basic_publish("msg", "amq.topic", "my.topic") do |ok|
+      if ok
+        puts "Message is confirmed by the server" else
-      puts "Message is confirmed by the server" end
+        puts "Message was NOT confirmed by the server" end
+    end

     # This statement will block until a message has arrived